lomadurov/jquery-bittorrent-sync/README.md

 ```

 ## License
-Node BitTorrent Sync is licensed under the MIT License.
+jQuery BitTorrent Sync is licensed under the MIT License.